-By the 1882-1883 winter season, 391 Marlborough was the home of Lemuel Rice Howe and his wife, Martha Ada (Silsby) Howe.
+On September 16, 1882, 391 Marlborough was purchased from Brice Evans by Martha Ada (Silsby) Howe, the wife of Lemuel Rice Howe.
 They previously had lived at 33 Fairfield.
 He was a dealer in dyewoods, analines, and extracts, and later also was a commission merchant in the Calcutta trade.
-Martha Howe is shown as the owner of 391 Marlborough on the 1883, 1888, and 1890 Bromley maps.

-By the 1894-1895 winter season, 391 Marlborough was the home of Mrs. Sarah Elizabeth (Warren) Mason, the widow of John Warren Mason, and their daughter, Sarah Dean Mason.
+391 Marlborough became the home of Mortimer Mason’s mother, Sarah Elizabeth (Warren) Mason, the widow of John Warren Mason, and Mortimer Mason’s sister, Sarah Dean Mason.
 They previously had lived at 341 Marlborough.

-By the 1931-1932 winter season, 391 Marlborough was the home of Mrs. Mary A. (Black) Woodward, the widow of William Edward Woodward, and her sister, Miss Nora C. Black, a dressmaker.
+On July 8, 1931, 391 Marlborough was purchased from Sarah Dean Mason’s estate by Mary A. (Black) Woodward, the widow of William Edward Woodward, and her sister, Miss Nora C. Black, a dressmaker.
 They operated it as a lodging house.
 They had lived in Brookline in 1930.
-Mary A. Woodward et al were the assessed owners of 391 Marlborough from 1932 through 1940 and are shown as the owners on the 1938 Bromley map.

 Mary Woodward died in July of 1939, and Nora Black died in March of 1940.

-In October of 1941, Street & Company, a real estate management firm, filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+The property was managed on his behalf by Gerald Street’s real estate firm, Street & Company, and in July of 1941 it filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

-By 1942, 391 Marlborough was the home of Mrs. Anna Louisa (Austin) Walters, the widow of William Walters, and her sister, Mrs. Blanche (Austin) Wharton, the widow of George Wharton.
+By 1942, 391 Marlborough was the home of Anna Louisa Walter, the widow of William Walter, and her sister, Blanche (Austin) Wharton, the widow of George Wharton.
 They operated it as a lodging house.
 They previously had lived at 364 Marlborough.

-By 1946, 391 Marlborough was the home of Frank T. Richardson and his wife, Elizabeth Richardson.
-Frank Richardson et al were the assessed owners from 1946 through 1948.
+On October 1, 1945, 391 Marlborough was acquired from Bernard Botzen by Frank Thomas Richardson and his wife, Elizabeth (Oswald) Richardson.
 He was a carpenter and toy manufacturer.

 In June of 1946, the Richardsons filed for (and subsequently received) permission to convert the property from a lodging house into lodging house with one apartment, indicating that they would occupy the basement and first floor, and have lodging rooms on the upper floors.